Cusp types of arithmetic hyperbolic manifolds: Applications

-\begin{repcor}{cor:top_obstruction} \cortopobstruction \end{repcor} \begin{proof} The aim is to find pairs of flat manifolds $B_1$, $B_2$ such that $B_1$ and $B_2$ never appear in the same commensurability class of arithmetic hyperbolic manifolds.
-Consequently, if there a hyperbolic manifold $M$ that has both $B_1$ and $B_2$ as cusp cross-sections then it cannot be arithmetic.
-We may take $B$ to be a 28-dimensional flat manifold with $b_1(B)=0$ and holonomy group $(C_5)^2$.
-For $k\geq 0$, we take $D_k$ to be an $(8+2k)$-dimensional flat manifold with $b_1(D_k)=0$ and holonomy group $(C_3)^2$.
-The manifolds $D_{36+k}$ and $B\times D_k$ are $36+2k$-dimensional flat manifolds that cannot occurs as cusp cross-sections in the same commensurability class of arithmetic hyperbolic manifolds.
-The manifolds $D_{36+k}$ appear only in commensurability classes defined by forms of discriminant $d(q)=-1$ or $-3$, whereas $B\times D_k$ appear only in commensurability classes defined by forms of discriminant $d(q)=-5$ or $-15$. \end{proof}
+\begin{repcor}{cor:top_obstruction} \cortopobstruction \end{repcor} \begin{proof} We take $B$ to be a 28-dimensional flat manifold with $b_1(B)=0$ and holonomy group $(C_5)^2$.
+For $k\geq 4$, we take $D_k$ to be an $2k$-dimensional flat manifold with $b_1(D_k)=0$ and holonomy group $(C_3)^2$.
+By Theorem~\ref{thm:prime_analysis}, if $D_{k}$ appears as a cusp cross-section in a quasi-arithmetic hyperbolic manifold, then the corresponding form must have discriminant $d(q)=-1$ or $-3$.
+By Theorem~\ref{thm:prime_analysis} and Lemma~\ref{lem:product_discriminant_property}, if $B\times D_k$ appears as a cusp cross-section in a quasi-arithmetic hyperbolic manifold, then the corresponding form must have discriminant $d(q)=-5$ or $-15$.
+Consequently, for $k\geq 2$ the manifolds $D_{18+k}$ and $B\times D_k$ are $36+2k$-dimensional flat manifolds that cannot occur as cusp cross-sections simultaneously in any quasi-arithmetic hyperbolic manifold. \end{proof}